-I recently started converting parts of my SmartHome to the Zigbee standard.
+Recently, I have started to use parts of my SmartHome to the Zigbee standard.

-In the past I still used sensors and actuators based on the simple 433Mhz radio.
-Unfortunately, there are fewer and fewer sensors or actuators for this "radio standard".
+In the past, I still used sensors and actuators based on the simple 433Mhz radio.
+Unfortunately, however, there are fewer and fewer sensors and actuators for this "radio standard".

-Last but not least, the very low prices for Zigbee accessories at Ikea were the decisive argument for me to switch to this standard.
+Last but not least, the very reasonable prices for Zigbee accessories at Ikea were the decisive argument for me to switch to this standard.

-In addition to these advantages, there are of course some other advantages of the Zigbee standard.
-Actuators that are permanently connected to the power grid (e.g. a Zigbee-capable socket) also automatically function as repeaters (called “routers” in Zigbee jargon).
-In this way, very large Zigbee networks (eg over several floors) can also be set up.
+In addition to these advantages, there are of course other benefits of the Zigbee standard.
+For example, actuators that are permanently connected to the power supply (e.g. a Zigbee-capable socket) automatically act as repeaters (called "routers" in Zigbee jargon).
+This means that even very large Zigbee networks (e.g. over several floors) can be set up.

-Battery-powered Zigbee devices can – thanks to the more suitable architecture – achieve very long battery life.
+Battery-powered Zigbee devices can achieve very long battery life thanks to the more suitable architecture.
 A window or door sensor, for example, can be operated for several years with a single CR2032 button cell.

-All right, but how can you integrate Zigbee sensors and actuators into your own SmartHome?
+All right, but how can you integrate Zigbee sensors and actuators into your own SmartHome integrate?

-A very cool and helpful open source project is Zigbee2MQTT.
+A very cool and helpful open source project for this is Zigbee2MQTT.

-As the name suggests, zigbee2mqtt is a kind of adapter that evaluates the data received via Zigbee and forwards it to your SmartHome via to MQTT server.
+As the name suggests, zigbee2mqtt is a type of adapter that evaluates the data received via Zigbee and transmits it to your SmartHome forwarded.

-Before you start with this article, you should have prepared a RaspberryPi so that it can be reached via the network and controlled via SSH.
-In addition, zigbee2mqtt should of course already be installed.
+Before you start with this article, you should have prepared a RaspberryPi so that it is accessible via the network and controllable via SSH.
+You should also have a MQTT server already installed be.

 The following articles describe what needs to be done to prepare the RaspberryPi.